FawzyMokhtar/TypeScript-in-Nodejs-Starter/README.md

  */
 export class Database {
   /**
-   * A singleton instance of sequelize that will be used across the application.
+   * A singleton instance of mongoose connection that will be used across the application.
    *
-   * @summary It's important to not use any other instances of sequelize other than this instance unless you have more than one database.
+   * @summary It's important to not use any other instances of mongoose other than this instance unless you have more than one database.
    */
-  public static readonly sequelize: Sequelize = sequelize;
+  public static readonly mongoose: Connection = dbConnection;

   /**
-   * Tests the connection to the database using the provided credentials.
+   * The Category model that maps the `categories collection` in the database.
+   * The model name will be `Category` also.
    */
-  public static testDatabaseConnection(): Promise<void> {
-    return sequelize.authenticate();
-  }

-  /**
-   * Sync all defined models to the DB.
-   * @param force If force is true, each DAO will do DROP TABLE IF EXISTS ..., before it tries to create its own table */ public static syncDatabase(force?: boolean): Promise<never> {
-    return sequelize.sync({ force: force });
-  }

-  /**
-   * The Category model that maps the `categories table` in the database.
-   * The model name will be `categories` also.
-   */
   public static get Categories(): typeof Category {
     return Category;
   }

   /**
-   * The Product model that maps the `products table` in the database.
+   * The Product model that maps the `products collection` in the database.
-   * The model name will be `products` also.
+   * The model name will be `Product` also.
    */
   public static get Products(): typeof Product {
     return Product;